-The Company is reliant on obtaining additional funding to allow it to continue the expanded exploration programme and the further development of its underground mine plans and has been actively seeking additional funding in 2013 and will be continuing to do so in during the remainder of 2013.
+There were no financing activities during the first nine months of 2013.
+The Company is reliant on obtaining additional funding to allow it to continue the expanded exploration programme and the further development of its underground mine plans and has been actively seeking additional funding in 2013.
+The relative weakness of the Canadian and UK equity markets for junior mining companies continues and has restricted financing opportunities from this area.
 There is however, no assurance that the Company will be successful in its efforts, in which case the Company may not be able to meet its obligations.
-Subsequent to June 30, 2013 the Company announced that the Board of Directors had determined to undertake a strategic review of its business and opportunities, including a possible sale or joint venture of all or part of its Northern Ireland properties.
-The unaudited condensed consolidated interim financial statements have been prepared on a going concern basis as discussed in Note 1 of the June 30, 2013 financial statements.
+However, the Company has entered into scoping discussions with banking lenders as to the availability of suitable finance in regard to underground mine development.
+Preliminary discussions continue.
+During the quarter the Company announced that the Board of Directors had determined to undertake a strategic review of its business and opportunities, including a possible sale or joint venture of all or part of its Northern Ireland properties which process is currently underway.

+The unaudited condensed interim consolidated financial statements have been prepared on a going concern basis as discussed in Note 1 of the September 30, 2013 financial statements.